phybroptyx/CDX-AD-Deployment/README.md

 ## 1. Overview

-`ad_deploy.ps1` is a **generic Active Directory deployment engine** designed to build and rebuild lab/exercise environments from structured JSON configuration files.
+`ad_deploy.ps1` is a **generic Active Directory deployment engine** designed to build and rebuild lab environments from structured JSON configuration files.
+It works with a matching structure generator (`generate_structure.ps1`) to produce all required Active Directory design files for scalable, reusable cyber defense exercises.

-It is **scenario-agnostic**: all exercise-specific data (sites, OUs, users, groups, etc.) is stored under `EXERCISES/<ExerciseName>/`.
-The same script can be reused to deploy multiple AD scenarios by simply pointing it at a different exercise folder.

-**Use cases include:**

-- Building a full AD environment for a cyber defense exercise.
-- Rebuilding a known-good base for repeatable training deployments.
-- Iterating quickly on AD design, vulnerabilities, and multi-site scenarios.
+This framework is **scenario-agnostic**, meaning the same `ad_deploy.ps1` file can deploy multiple Active Directory environments based on the selected scenario folder.

 ---